Antoinette M. Molinari Scholarship

 The Antoinette M. Molinari Scholarship was established to assist an exceptional student who has extraordinary financial needs and, as such, would have difficulty meeting the financial requirements of attending optometry school.
 Financial need is a major criteria for selection, but academic and leadership potential are also important considerations.

-One scholarship of $6,000 will be awarded for the academic year.
+One scholarship of $7,000 (Note: increase for 2015!)will be awarded for the academic year.
 The award is made to the institution, who credits the scholarship to the student.
 The scholarship rotates among the North American schools and colleges of optometry.
 To see if your school is eligible for this year, review the list below.

 Application and Review Procedures